cpsievert/cpsievert.github.com/pitchRx/index.md

 </div></div>

-Note how the `re_name` function automatically determines the difference in the names supplied to `equiv` and suppresses that difference in the new name.
+The `re_name` function automatically determines the difference in the names supplied to `equiv` and suppresses that difference in the new name.
 This information is not lost; however, as this value is appended as an additional column (location) for each observation:

 <div class="chunk" id="re_name2"><div class="rcode"><div class="source"><pre class="knitr r"><span class="hl std">obs2[</span><span class="hl kwd">c</span><span class="hl std">(</span><span class="hl num">1</span><span class="hl std">,</span> <span class="hl num">20</span><span class="hl std">)]</span>
 </pre></div>